 Students should not register for PSYC 599 or PSYC 600 hours until they have supervisors and will actually be using University facilities, or faculty time for assistance and direction.

 Prior to graduation (a minimum of five weeks for master’s students and eight weeks for doctoral students), and at least one week prior to the oral defense meeting, the candidate must submit a final draft of the thesis or dissertation to the full committee so that appropriate suggestions can be made.

 Number of Copies

-Two bound copies of the complete thesis or dissertation are required: one for the committee chair, and one for the departmental thesis and dissertation library.
+Two bound copies of the complete thesis or dissertation are required: one for the committee chair, and one for the School's thesis and dissertation library.

-The Department of Psychology requires an oral examination, conducted by the student’s thesis or dissertation committee, for each M.A. and Ph.D. candidate.
+The Psychology program requires an oral examination, conducted by the student’s thesis or dissertation committee, for each M.A. and Ph.D. candidate.
 The examination covers the thesis or dissertation and also includes questions designed to ascertain the student’s general competence in psychology.

 The Graduate Program Coordinator delivers the oral examination form and the thesis or dissertation evaluation form to the committee chair the day before the orals are scheduled.
 Orals meetings are not scheduled during the recess period between semesters.

 Waiving of Course Requirements

 Students who wish to have a course waived should consult with their advisers, the course instructor, and the head of their major area.
 One of the following recommendations will be made: (a) the course will be waived; (b) a proficiency examination (theoretical, practical, or both) will be given prior to deciding on the student’s request; (c) the request will be refused and the student will take the course.
 A student may appeal the decision by writing a letter to the School Director requesting that the case be reviewed.